OlleMattsson/yijing/static/iching-lite.md

 ### THE JUDGMENT

-THE CREATIVE works sublime success,   Furthering through perseverance.
+THE CREATIVE works sublime success, furthering through perseverance.

 According to the original meaning, the attributes [sublimity, potentiality of success, power to further, perseverance] are paired.
 When an individual